-The first step is to book a consultation with one of our Consultants to determine the best course of treatment for your needs.
+The first step is to book a consultation with a Consultant to determine the best course of treatment for your needs.
 We’ll be with you every step of the way to ensure you feel secure and supported.

 Prices & payment

 The guide price is based on the usual clinical needs of patients.
 For more information, please see our terms and conditions.

 A laparoscopy is carried out under general anaesthetic, so you will not feel any pain during the procedure.
 Your Consultant will make one or more small incisions in the abdomen and then insert the laparoscope (camera) to examine the abdomen, without having to make any large cuts.

 Following the procedure, you will be taken back to your room.
 You can often go home on the same day you have laparoscopy, although you may need to stay with us overnight.

 What if my results show a problem?